 Students are required to earn a minimum of 24 graduate hours beyond their current master’s degree, including the required reading courses, an approved reading selective and an elective in the School of Education that has been approved by the adviser.
 Advisers will recommend selective courses based upon student experience and goals.
-During the last semester of course work, students must complete a reading portfolio documenting their work in the program and related work experiences and pass the Virginia Reading Assessment.
-See adviser for specific due date.
+During the last semester of course work, students must complete a reading portfolio documenting their work in the program and related work experiences.
 Candidates must receive a passing score on the Virginia Reading Assessment as a graduation requirement.

 Persons completing the program are expected to demonstrate: